wangpengcqb/Handwriting-digit-recognition/README.md

 # Handwriting-digit-recognition-

-Handwriting digit recognition by neural network
+Implement the backpropagation algorithm for neural networks and apply it to the hand-written digit recognition